mchappelka/yll/README.md

 # Notes
 * High Hispanic life expectancy in some counties might be due to the Hispanic mortality paradox, small populations within counties, and/or right-censoring of the data.
+* in the state_yll.xlsx, weighted mean age was calculated using the 2000 US standard age distribution

 # Limitations
 * The life expectancy data we used was county or state-level.
 This may obscure variation occuring within those geographic units.